ScanaStudio user interface

 Moving an existing marker

-To move a marker, simply follow those steps:
+To move a marker, simply follow the steps below:

 - Click once on the marker with the mouse (or mouse pad).
 You’ll notice that the marker will follow the position of the mouse cursor